Fall, Spring, Academic Year

 This program is ideal for Humanities, Fine Arts, Music, Liberal Arts and Korean Language Students.

-Check out Ewha's International Co-Ed Programs Brouchure for more details.
+Check out Ewha's International Co-Ed Programs Brochure for more details.

 Ewha offers a variety of high-quality courses taught in English.
 Each semester, there are more than 350 English taught courses offered in various fields such as: Education, Math, Business, Science, International Studies, Sport, Politics, Religion, Literature, Art and Music, not to mention the option to study the Korean language and Asian Studies.
 There will certainly be something for you to find that aligns with your academic goals.